tmobile/magentaA11y/how-to/link-button.md

     </li>
     <li>
       <a href="/how-to-test/">
-        How to Test
+        How to test
       </a>
     </li>
     <li>
-      <a style="font-weight:bolder; text-shadow: 1px 0;" href="/how-to-test/link-button/"
+      <a href="/how-to-test/link-button/"
          aria-current="page">
-        Links & Buttons
+        Links & buttons
       </a>
     </li>
   </ol>